-Truth be told, you’re likely living a pretty mediocre life, it’s just that some of your friends have it worse.
-In every group of friends, there’s that one person who through variable circumstances has a 10% better live than rest, but acts like he’s in a completely different league.
+Truth be told, you’re living a mediocre life, it’s just that some of your friends have it worse.
+In every group of friends, there’s that one person who through variable circumstances has a 10% better live than the rest, but acts like he’s in a completely different league.

 All your life you’ve benchmarked your existence to the three friends you grew up with.

 For your ego doing better than they are is more than enough.